SamBrodersenTalebi/taskbackend/README.md

 ### Testing:

-I have only tested on the frontend.
+I have only tested the frontend.
 I haven't done that much testing in my career so far.
-I could do it but I think I have exceed the recommended time you should spend on the task.
+I could do it but I think I have exceeded the recommended time you should spend on the task.
 But I hope it's okay!